 If the issue disappears, then this means that a plugin was causing the issue.
-Simply activate all your WordPress plugins one by one, checking your website after each plugin to find out which one is causing the issue.
+Simply activate all your WordPress plugins one by one, checking your website after each plugin to find out which one is causing the problem.

 After that, you can reach out to the plugin’s support to find a solution and report the issue.

-3. Find the HTML breaking the layout
+Method 3: Find the HTML Tags Breaking the Layout

 As we mentioned earlier, a broken